aiperigarcia/choreapp/README.md

 ## Goal:

-Full-stack web application that help to keep track of chores between roomates.
+Full-stack web application that help to keep track of chores between roommates.
 User can update completed chore by thumbs up and delete it after.

 ![tracker](public/img/readme.png)
 ![tracker](public/img/read.png)